 Nearly five years later, I am still in Berlin.
 I got married, had a baby, conceded to my alcoholism and got sober.
 There were all the therapies (Grinberg Method, acupuncturists, life coaches, spiritual advisers, shrinks), as well as meditation and mindfulness training and 12-stepping, but I would say I have learned the most rewarding and difficult lesson of my life: how to stay put.
 For me, staying put didn’t just mean, living traditionally or staying for my husband or my child, it meant staying put for me.
 It meant learning not to run from myself.

 After a few years, I feel like I finally have some perspective on what happened while I was “homeless” and traveling.
-For the last months, I have been wanting to develop a new platform to explore my new life and to share some of my experiences.
 I was going to start a new blog, as though a new blog title and theme would make me someone different or sever me from my past, but, I know it can’t and that in many ways, it is even more important to recognize where I have been, to see where I am going.

 This is the short version.
 If you used to read my blog, I invite you to read me again.
 I will post more about my recovery, living abroad, my practices in meditation, travel, mindfulness and motherhood, and everything else in life that is still interesting to me—as always, love, people, the world.
 I know I have changed, but so much has.
 And, don’t we all.
 In the end, that is the good stuff.